okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/category-labels/unmatched-background.md

 The radius of the corners of the background of the category labels.
 The value ranges from 0 to 20.

+## Padding

+**Default value**: 0

+The padding of the background of the category labels.
+The value ranges from 0 to 40.

 ## Outline

 **Default value**: Off